panzerdp/dmitripavlutin.com/posts/177-pure-function/index.md

 console.log(sumOfArray([2, 3])) // logs 5
 ```

-Pure functions are the base of [functional programming](https://www.freecodecamp.org/news/functional-programming-in-javascript/) in JavaScript.
+Pure functions are the base of [functional programming](https://www.freecodecamp.org/news/functional-programming-in-javascript/).
 I encourage you to explore the popular functional programming library [Ramda](https://ramdajs.com/), which uses extensively the composition of pure functions.

 ## 3. Impure functions